fundiprotocol/FundiFactoryFoundryStarterKit/README.md

     address(fundiToken), <-fundi token
     0 <-no fee
 )`
+4. Make sure your wallet has at least 1 FUNDI for factory mint and .5 for asset mint
-4. Test deployment using `forge script scripts/DeployFundiFactory.s.sol --rpc-url YOUR_RPC_URL`
+5. Test deployment using `forge script scripts/DeployFundiFactory.s.sol --rpc-url YOUR_RPC_URL`
-5. View your Factory on NFT Marketplaces at the Fundi Factory Protocol address
+6. View your Factory on NFT Marketplaces at the Fundi Factory Protocol address

 # Chainlink